Lynn Barber: Career

 Barber has won six British press awards.
 Her books include two collections of interviews, Mostly Men and Demon Barber, a sex book How to Improve Your Man in Bed, and a survey of Victorian popular natural history writers, The Heyday of Natural History.

 In 2006 Barber was one of the judges for the Turner Prize and wrote an article in The Observer criticising some aspects of the judging process.

 Barber's memoir of her teenage love affair, An Education, was published in June 2009.
 Its genesis was in a short piece on a similar theme that Barber wrote for the British literary magazine Granta.
 Nick Hornby adapted this short article as a film with the same title, made by BBC Films and released in October 2009, and available on video from March 2010.
 In the meantime Barber had expanded the Granta article into her memoir, too late for Hornby to use it as source material for the film.

 In 2009 Barber returned to The Sunday Times to write for its magazine.

 In July 2011 Barber was successfully sued by Sarah Thornton for libel and malicious falsehood over Barber's review of Seven Days in the Art World, published in The Daily Telegraph on 1 November 2008.

 Barber's memoir of her career as an interviewer, A Curious Career, was published in May 2014.

+Personal life

+While at Oxford, Barber was briefly in a relationship with Howard Marks, who would later become an infamous drug smuggler.
+Following the end of a different relationship, Barber slept with as many as 50 men before meeting fellow student David Cardiff, whom she married in 1971.
+The couple had two daughters.
+Cardiff died in 2003.